lotsuki/SEiRs-Wheel-Of-Death/readme.md

 3. Optional Front End To Do
 - [ ] Add tap to confirm call on student (increment timesCalled counter)
 - [ ] Wheel animation
+- [ ] We could make a component that generates an exportable randomized list, for things like deciding student presentation order
+- [ ] Add feature to allow for adding Notes to student cards

 #### Back End
 - [ ] Build out DB (redis)
 - [ ] Add API routes for patch/update (updating timesCalled/lastCalled)